 Neither the NCA or ESA has published any information related to dawn raids in abuse cases in 2019.

 ii Trends and outlook

-The NCA has finally adopted a decision pursuant to Section 11 CA (abuse of dominance), a provision introduced into Norwegian law by the entry into force of the CA in 2004.
-Until the 2018 Telenor decision the NCA had not taken any abuse case decisions that were not later settled or quashed by the courts.
+In the 2018 Telenor case, the NCA has finally adopted a decision pursuant to Section 11 CA (abuse of dominance), a provision introduced into Norwegian law by the entering into force of the CA in 2004.
+Until the 2018 Telenor decision the NCA had not taken any abuse case decisions which were not later settled or quashed by the courts.
 (Two major cases that were settled or quashed are the SAS case of 2005 and the Tine case of 2011.)
 Thus, irrespective of the Telenor decision in 2018, it is safe to say that the enforcement of abuse of dominance cases by the NCA is low.